Melissa Rotholz, MS

 Tammy Cover, MS, LPC, EMDR Trained

 Tammy holds a Master of Science in Professional Counseling from Grand Canyon University in Phoenix, Arizona.
-She has a heart for women who have gone through or are going through divorce, as well as those in difficult marriages.
-Her passion is helping people recognize their own value as an Image Bearer of the Creator and their special purpose in His plan.
+She has training in the treatment of trauma including sexual trauma and adult survivors of child abuse.
+Having gone through a divorce, she has a heart for women who have gone through or are going through divorce, as well as those in difficult marriages.
+Helping people recognize their own value as an Image Bearer of the Creator and their special purpose in His plan is her passion.
 Tammy works with children and adolescents, couples, and adult women.
-Tammy enjoys concerts, theater, and time with friends and family.
-She moved from Arizona to Texas in 2015 after her two adult sons moved here.
-She has one grandson and another grandchild on the way.
+In her free time, Tammy enjoys concerts, theater, and time with friends and family, especially her grandchildren.

 Roy is a caring counselor who has helped many individuals and couples, adults and adolescents, overcome communication issues, anxiety, depression, marriage and relationship problems.
 Roy earned a Master’s Degree in Counseling from the Houston Graduate School of Theology graduating Magna Cum Laude.
 Previously Roy earned a Master of Divinity from Concordia Seminary in St. Louis, Missouri and a Bachelor of Science degree from Texas A&M University in College Station, Texas.

 Roy previously owned a successful construction company in Corpus Christi and pastored a church in Austin.
 Roy and his wife enjoy their son and daughter and their six grandchildren.
 Roy and his wife are members of Lakewood Church, where they are involved in various ministries.
 Roy is fluent in Spanish.